zuzana-cernohousova/genetic-genealogy/README.md

     segment_database = database/all_segments.csv
     command_log = database/command_log.csv

-The command_log location is used for saving all the relevant commands (with parsing and intersections subcommands) as well as the working directories so that the whole pipeline can be replicated.
+The command_log location is used for saving all the relevant commands (parsing and intersections subcommands) as well as the working directories so that the whole pipeline can be replicated.

 ## Example